garis/ProgettoSI/README.md

 ### Run the program:

-Start "launcherWithProcesses.py" and play with the parameters
+Start "launcherWithProcesses.py" (like `python3 launcherWithProcesses.py` and play with the parameters

 #### Warning: it's a messy code